-View Article and Find Full Text PDFSeroprevalence studies on SARS-CoV-2 infections have been often based on study populations with non-random and non-representative samples, limiting the generalizability of their results.
-In this study, we investigated the representativity and the generalizability of the baseline (collected from October 16th, 2020, to April 18th, 2021) estimate of a pediatric seroprevalence study based in Montréal.
-We compared the change in the estimates of seroprevalence for two different weighting methods: marginal standardization and raking.
+View Article and Find Full Text PDFSeroprevalence studies of SARS-CoV-2 infections often have been based on study populations with nonrandom and nonrepresentative samples, limiting the generalizability of their results.
+In this study, the representativity and the generalizability of the baseline estimate (data collected from October 16, 2020, to April 18, 2021) of a pediatric seroprevalence study based in Montréal were investigated.
+The change in the estimates of seroprevalence were compared between 2 different weighting methods: marginal standardization and raking.

 View Article and Find Full Text PDFZika, a viral disease transmitted to humans by Aedes mosquitoes, emerged in the Americas in 2015, causing large-scale epidemics.
 Colombia alone reported over 72,000 Zika cases between 2015 and 2016.
 Using national surveillance data from 1121 municipalities over 70 weeks, we identified sociodemographic and environmental factors associated with Zika's emergence, re-emergence, persistence, and transmission intensity in Colombia.